I mention about two somewhat similar websites/ projects offering free lesson plans though the scope differs for both.

 Quickies, www.pedagonet.com/quickies/quickies.html is an online resource for accessing and using available free lesson plans.
 Though not too many categories on offer but some resources are worth a look and use.
 The categories are few - Mathematics, Language Arts, Health, Physical Education, Science and Professional Development.
 I explored few topics and discovered some good ones like Shiatsu, Yodagami, etc. Some of the links lead to promotional products and so not much of a use if looking for a free stuff.
 Good to try and use some of the free resources.

-Other resource explored was WikiHow, www.wikihow.com/Main-Page.
+r resource explored was WikiHow, www.wikihow.com/Main-Page.

 WikiHow is a Wikipedia product and open to participation.
 The resource site is to cater to 'How To' requirements, to find out how a particular thing, object, phenomenon, etc. is done/ executed/ etc. The site offers lots of categories ranging from Education to Hobbies, Computers, etc. The site is quite comprehensive and an active one.
 Lots of articles on offfer, read a few from Science and they were quite interesting like 'How to Create a Battery from a Lemon'.
 The site also provides the option to embed the article in a blog or website.
 One can use the available articles or may start their own as well.